How we work

 - identifying and curbing technological and UX risks for the project;

-- design of systems including designing databases, integration solutions, exchange schemes;
+- design of systems including designing databases, integration solutions, and exchange schemes;

 - keeping documents: creating and updating requirement documents, preparing graphs and diagrams, developing interactive documents;